Bylaws of the Geoscience Education Research (GER) Division of the National Association of Geoscience Teachers

 - In the absence of both the President and Vice-President, preside at meetings of the Division and Executive Board

-- Assume the duties of the President or Vice-President for the remainder of his or her term, should she or he resign, become incapacitated, or otherwise be unable to fulfill her or his responsibilities
+- Assume the duties of the President or Vice-President for the remainder of their term, should they resign, become incapacitated, or otherwise be unable to fulfill their responsibilities

 D. Responsibilities of the Secretary

 - Act as recording secretary for meetings of the Division and Executive Board.
-Submit minutes of Division and Board meetings to the President within two (2) weeks following the meeting.
+Upload minutes of Division and Board meetings to the Division's electronic workspace within two (2) weeks following the meeting

-- Maintain the archives of important documents and records for the Division.
-This shall include, but not be limited to annual lists of officers and award recipients, meeting times and locations, programs of sponsored activities and meeting agendas, meeting minutes, copies of Division communication such as newsletters or other publications, workshop materials, and photographs of Division events and sponsored activities.
+- Maintain the archives of important documents and records for the Division on the NAGT Division private workspace.
+This shall include, but not be limited to annual lists of officers and award recipients, meeting times and locations, programs and handouts/flyers of sponsored activities and meeting agendas, meeting minutes, copies of Division communication such as newsletters or other publications, workshop materials, and photographs of Division events and sponsored activities

 - Coordinate with members of the Executive Board to ensure that important communications, documents, photographs, and records are retained for the archives